This post may contain affiliate links. Please see my disclosure policy for details.

 My mum and I pretty much chose the same things to eat but the whole menu was tempting!

-To start we had baked falafel, then a main course of Coq au Vin with mash and then a sweet ending of indulgent chocolate cake!
+To start we had baked falafel, then the main course of Coq au Vin with mash, and then a sweet ending of indulgent chocolate cake!
 Everything about the food was delicious and their Rosé was the perfect accompaniment.

-We certainly didn’t leave hungry and it was an ideal pre-show dinner to await the performance later than evening.
-Click here to book and see the full menu!
+We certainly didn’t leave hungry and it was an ideal pre-show dinner to await the performance later that evening.

 13. Watch a show at the RSC